eBay/tsv-utils/docs/Performance.md

 As with most benchmarks, there are caveats.
 The tools used for comparison are not exact equivalents, and in many cases have different design goals and capabilities likely to impact performance.
 Tasks performed are highly I/O dependent and follow similar computational patterns, so the results may not transfer to other applications.

-Despite limitations of the benchmarks, this is certainly a good result.
+Despite the limitations of the benchmarks, this is certainly a good result.
 The benchmarks engage a fair range of programming constructs, and the comparison basis includes nine distinct implementations and several long tenured Unix tools.
 As a practical matter, performance of the tools has changed the author's personal work habits, as calculations that used to take 15-20 seconds are now instantaneous, and calculations that took minutes often finish in 10 seconds or so.

 ## 2018 Benchmark Summary

 The graphs below summarize the results of the 2018 benchmark study.
 Each graph shows the times of the top-4 tools on that test.
 Times are in seconds.
-Times for TSV Utilities tools are show with a green bar.
+Times for TSV Utilities tools are shown with a green bar.

 The benchmarks are described in detail in the [Comparative Benchmark Study](#comparative-benchmark-study) section (above) and the [2017](comparative-benchmarks-2017.md) and [2018](comparative-benchmarks-2018.md) comparative benchmark reports.
 These reports include goals, methodology, test details, caveats, conclusions, etc.